gusc/jQuery-Jmol/README.md

 There are also callback options, where you specify your own callback function.

-* onReady - called when applet becomes ready
+* onReady - called when applet becomes ready.

-* onDestroy - called when applet has been destroyed
+* onDestroy - called when applet has been destroyed.

-* onEcho - echo message callback
+* onEcho - echo message callback.
+Function arguments sent:

   msg - string message

 * onHover -  called when a mouse hover an atom.
+Function arguments sent:

   name - name of an atom as a string idx - atom index

 * onLoad - called when a model file has been loaded.
+Function arguments sent:

   url - URL of a model file

-  file_name - model file name without a directory path

-  name - internal name of a model

-  err_msg - error message if any

-  err_no - error code

-  frame_prev - prior frame

-  frame_last - last frame
+  file_name - model file name without a directory path name - internal name of a model err_msg - error message if any err_no - error code frame_prev - prior frame frame_last - last frame

 * onMeasure - called when a measurement has been made.
+Function arguments sent:

   msg - measurement messsage as a string

 * onMessage - called when a message has been sent from an applet.
+Function arguments sent:

   msg - string message

-* onPick - called when an atom has been clicked on
+* onPick - called when an atom has been clicked on.
+Function arguments sent:

   atom - an object of atom data:
 <pre>